Senior Leadership Team

 Simone Philogène, MA

 A member of the CCNM Senior Leadership Team, Simone provides executive leadership and oversight to recruitment, admissions, the Registrar’s Office, student life, marketing and communications and to CCNM Press & CCNM Enterprises.
-Simone has over twenty years of executive experience in not-for-profit, education and corporate roles both nationally and internationally.
+Simone has over 25 years of executive experience in not-for-profit, education and corporate roles both nationally and internationally.
 She has an MA from McGill University and BA (Hons.) from the University of Ottawa.

 Reid Wildeman, M.Ed.